What is a Chiropodist and Podiatrist?

 Carrots

-Carrots help the liver work better.
-Your liver helps control how much fluid stays in your body.
-When it works well, it’s easier to move out extra fluid.
-Carrots are also full of antioxidants that help lower inflammation.
+Carrots help the liver work better, and the liver controls how much fluid stays in your body.
+When the liver works well, the body removes extra fluid more easily.
+Carrots also contain antioxidants that lower inflammation.
+For this reason, carrots are among the foods that reduce swelling in feet and ankles.

 Nuts and Seeds